MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 ### Problems using basic authentication

-There are a number of different options available to perform authentication with a server:
+The following options can be used to authenticate with a server:

 - Oauth
 - Basic
 - Ntlm

-To be able to use basic authentication it is necessary to Enable **Alternative authentication credentials** in VSTS, by following the steps below:
+To use basic authentication it is necessary to enable **Alternative authentication credentials** in VSTS, by following the steps below:

 1. Sign in as the account owner to your VSTS account (https://{youraccount}.visualstudio.com).
 2. From your account toolbar, select the gear icon and select **Policy**: